nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 format the data that was entered by the user so that the parameters that are passed into <code>addCommand</code> are standardized to remove any potential duplicated addition issues.

+### [Proposed] Storage feature
+#### Proposed Implementation
+The proposed Storage feature will allow the user to save the information of companies to disk.
+A text file will be created to store all the company information the user wishes to save.
+This text file will be overwritten everytime the user makes changes to the stored information.
+When relaunching EventUS, the program will check if there is a text file which contains the information of previously saved companies.
+If the text file exists, the information of the companies stored will be copied over to a local ArrayList.
+If there is no text file, a text file will be created as soon as the user tries to add company information.

 ## Product scope
 ### Target user profile